 You may prefer either the JBL PartyBox 300 or the Sony XP700 depending on your listening habits.
 The JBL can get louder with significantly less compression present at max volume, resulting in cleaner audio at louder volumes.
 It also has a more neutral sound profile than that of the Sony out-of-the-box.
 That said, the Sony can produce a more extended low-bass, and you can tweak its sound to your liking thanks to the graphic EQ and presets featured in its companion app.
 It's also rated IPX4 for water resistance, so it's certified to be protected from small splashes of water.

 The JBL PartyBox 310 is a better speaker for music than the JBL PartyBox 300.
-The 310 has an IPX4 rating for water resistance, although we don't currently test for it, and it has more sound enhancement features for mic audio.
+The 310 has an IPX4 rating for water resistance that certifies it to withstand small splashes of water, and it has more sound enhancement features for mic audio.
 Its sound profile is better-balanced and boomy too, and it's compatible with the JBL PartyBox app, which is nice if you like to customize features like its RGB lighting.
 It also has wheels to make it easier to move around.
 However, the 300 has fewer compression artifacts at max volume.

 The JBL PartyBox 100 is a better speaker than the JBL PartyBox 300.
 The PartyBox 100 is better-built and more portable thanks to its smaller size.
 It also has a more balanced sound profile and a better soundstage performance.
 However, the PartyBox 300 has less compression at max volume, and its battery life is longer.
 It comes with a 'Karaoke Function' as well, but we don't test for this.